How To Increase Email Survey Response Rates

 In that same notion, we suggest that you provide flexible options for managing their email preferences.

-An email preference page can replace a simple unsubscribe page – so the recipient can choose which kind of communications they wish to receive.
+An email preference page can replace a simple unsubscribe page – so the recipient can choose which kind of communication they wish to receive.

 1. Refine your subject lines